 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 (adjusted for inflation) or more in any one year.
 Though this rule will not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.

 We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone lasting 1 hour that will prohibit entry into the safety zone from MM 58.1 to MM 59.1 on the Kanawha River.
-It is categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures.
+This rule involves a safety zone lasting from September 23, 2019 through October 18, 2019 that will limit access of the Kanawha River from MM 60.8 to MM 61.3.
+It is categorically excluded from further review under Start Printed Page 47431paragraph L60(d) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures.
 A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.

 G. Protest Activities

 The Coast Guard respects the First Amendment rights of protesters.
 Protesters are asked to call or email the person listed in the FOR FURTHER INFORMATION CONTACT section to coordinate protest activities so that your message can be received without jeopardizing the safety or security of people, places or vessels.

 - Marine safety